 San Francisco Master Birding Course

-Designed for advanced birders, enrollment is limited to 20 ambitious students and consists of 11 classes and 11 field trips scheduled from February through December 2020.
-Classroom meetings will take place once a month at the Academy starting February 5, with subsequent field trips scheduled monthly to help reinforce material covered in class and expose students to the breadth of birds that occur in the Bay Area.
+Designed for advanced birders, enrollment is limited to 20 ambitious students and consists of 11 classes and 11 field trips scheduled from February through December 2022.
+Classroom meetings will take place once a month at the Academy (or via Zoom) starting February 9, with subsequent field trips scheduled monthly to help reinforce material covered in class and expose students to the breadth of birds that occur in the Bay Area.

 Prior to taking the course, prospective students are expected to be able to identify California birds at an “intermediate level” (100+ species by sight and 25+ species by sound).

 To successfully complete the course, students must commit to volunteer at least 100 hours with a MB-designated organization (GGAS, the Academy, and a long list of other Bay Area birding or environmental organizations) over a two-year period, and participate in at least 70% of the classes and field trips.

 Upon completion of the course, graduates will have developed a field notebook documenting sightings of over 200 bird species, will know how to identify the more difficult bird species, will learn about avian physiology, behavior and taxonomy, and will develop an understanding of avian habitats and bird communities.
 Graduates will have participated in over 20 organized field trips, developed a backyard (local patch) list, and will have made a 10-minute presentation to the class on an avian topic of their choosing.
 Other details of the course will be presented to interested candidates.